 There are no agreements between the Group and its directors or employees providing for compensation for loss of office or employment that occurs because of a takeover bid.

-The Group's banking arrangements which expire in November 2016 can be terminated upon a change of control of the Group.
+The Group's banking arrangements expire in July 2019 and can be terminated upon a change of control of the Group.

 Amendment of articles of association